elasticio/sftp-component/README.md

 ## Known limitations

-* The maximum file size accepted by the SFTP component is limited to 100 MiB (Mebibytes)
+* The maximum file size accepted by the SFTP component is limited to 10 MB
 * The attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

 ## SSH2 SFTP Client API and Documentation links